 Rules of Use

-Records are maintained within the archives on special shelving and racks and in lockable cabinets.
+Records are maintained on special shelving and racks and in lockable cabinets.
 Researchers sign in our register book in our reception area and make their requests known to the staff, who retrieve and oversee the use of the requested documents.
-Patrons may be asked to wear provided white cotton gloves when handling fragile documents.
-Photocopies can be made by staff at $.25 per page, or scanned documents may be saved to a flash drive free of charge.
-Patrons may also take photographs of documents free of charge.
+Patrons may be asked to wear provided white cotton gloves when handling the most fragile documents.
+Photocopies can be made by staff at $.25 per page, or scanned documents may be saved to a flash drive or emailed free of charge.
+Patrons may also take photographs of documents or use hand scanners (if records are not too fragile) free of charge.
 Our staff also welcomes research inquiries by email or phone.